COR-Cut-off-rigidity/Trajectories_IGRF_T04_C/README.md

 -1.00
 ```

-1. Line: starting rigidity; type of particle (-1 for proton); ending rigidity
+1. Line: starting rigidity in GV; type of particle (-1 for proton); ending rigidity in GV
-2. Line: radius in `Re` - (Earth's radius); geographic latitude and longitude (of the starting point of the trajectory)
+2. Line: radius in `Re` - (Earth's radius); geocentric latitude and longitude (of the starting point of the trajectory)
-3. Line: geographic latitude and longitude for the incoming direction of the particle
+3. Line: geocentric latitude and longitude for the incoming direction of the particle
-4. Line: year; month; day; day in year; hours; minutes; seconds
+4. Line: year; month; day; day in year; hours; minutes; seconds in UTC time
 5. Line: First 3 numbers - parameters for trajectory division; rigidity step
 6. Line: `Dst` index (in `nT`); `pdyn` - dynamic pressure of solar wind (in `nPa`) at given date and time; the intensity of `y` and `z` components of the interplanetary field at a given date and time
 7. Line: W1 - W6 input parameters for external geomagnetic field model (Tsyganenko) which describes the prehistory of the geomagnetic field.